VODAN-Development/Thinx/docs/AI_MAPPER.md

 ```

 **Q: Model download is stuck or very slow?**
 A: Check your internet connection.
 Large models (4GB+) take time.
-Be patient!

 **Q: "Out of memory" error?**
 A: Your computer might not have enough RAM.
 Try a smaller model like `gemma2:2b`.